shn2016/shn2016.github.io/README.md

 #### JR Academy
 Nov 2018 – Current | Web Developer | Melbourne

-* Responsible for the front-end web development & backend web development for the company's website and outsourcing websites.
+* Responsible for the front-end web development & backend web development for the company's website and outsourcing websites;
-* Improve functionality of existing systems
+* Improve functionality of existing systems;
-* Design and implement web components and responsive user interface for the website
+* Design and implement web components and responsive user interface for the website;
-* Deployment on AWS and Heroku
+* Deployment on AWS;
-* Work done with JavaScript, React, Node, Express, MongoDB, Webpack, SASS, etc.
+* Work done with React, Keystone, Express, MongoDB, Webpack, LESS, etc;

 #### Freelancer
 April 2019 – Current | Web Developer | Melbourne

-* Working through full stack web development to front end development, as well as app pulishing.
-* The main stack used are :
-* React + Node + MongoDB;
-* Angular 7 + .Net Core 2.2 + SQL server.
+* Experience with Web development, Mobile App DevOps, SEO;
+* Web involves with Landing Page, CRM System Design and Development;
+* Successfully published a Wear OS app to Google Play Store;
+* Server migration: from AWS EC2 to CrazyDomains;

 #### Leopard Systems
 Apr 2018 – Jun 2018 | Developer and Tester (Intern) | Melbourne

-*	Responsible with **Leopard Delivery** (App) test automation and maintaining **Job Centre** (Web Administration System)
-*	Applied **Test Automation** to ensure features of Leopard Delivery functional and consistent, performed on Microsoft App Centre and Windows environment, using C# and NUnit.
-*	Maintained Job Centre in ASP.NET C# **Web Forms**, the main assignments include:
-*	Improved accessibility of pagination, altered UI and allow user to input page number and size in multiple pages, using cookies.
-*	Implemented filter and search function for employee and branch management, performed unit testing to ensure the backend data correct.
+* Implemented test automation for mobile app, performed CRM system maintenance, improved UI and UX;
+* Main skill stacks used are ASP.NET, jQuery, C#, NUnit, MS SQL Server;
-*	**SVN** and **Jira** are used for version control and project management respectively.
+* SVN and Jira are used for version control and project management respectively;

 ----